 The force of gravity, i.e., the force exerted by the earth on a body lying on or near its surface, also produces an acceleration in the body.
-The acceleration produced by the force of gravity is called the acceleration due to gravity.
-It is denoted by the symbol g.
-According to Eq.
-(5.1), the magnitude of the force of gravity on a particle of mass m on the earth's surface is given by where M is the mass of the earth and R is its radius.
+The acceleration produced by the where M is the mass of the earth and R is its radius.
 From Eqns.
 (5.5) and (5.6), we get